 Statue of Ho Chi Minh: 110 Nguyễn Huệ, Bến Nghé, Quận 1, Hồ Chí Minh, Vietnam

-So there you have it, our perfect 3 week Vietnam itinerary!
-We hope you’ve found this useful, but if you have any tips or questions do let us know in the comments below or get in contact with us here.
+So, there you have it, our perfect 3 week Vietnam itinerary!
+We hope you’ve found this useful, but if you have any tips or questions do let us know in the comments below.

-If you have a bit more time and are able to extend your trip, here are a few further options that you can explore, especially in the South of the country.
+If you have a bit more time and are able to extend your trip beyond this 3 weeks Vietnam itinerary, here are a few further options that you can explore, especially in the South of the country.
 We had one month in Vietnam and so the majority of these could be added to a 4 week Vietnam itinerary, although we didn’t enjoy these places as much as our other recommended stops.

 The hill town of Da Lat was historically where French expats and Vietnamese wealthy families used to escape for holidays, as it’s a hill station with much cooler temperatures.
 However, nowadays its less a hill station and more a city – we were actually surprised at how large it was.
 It still offers refreshing cool temperatures though, so it’s great to avoid the heat, and we even got to see a sunset, rainstorm and rainbow combination which was very special.

-Since it’s a lot busier than expected, we didn’t really enjoy this town too much but it could serve as a good stop if you have a longer itinerary and has lots of things to do!
+Since it’s a lot busier than expected, we didn’t really enjoy this town as much but it could serve as a good stop if you have a longer itinerary and has lots of things to do!
+These include:

 Location: 1, Đống Đa, Lâm Đồng, Vietnam

-Da Lat has it’s fair share of waterfalls, some of them very accessible from the city itself.
+Da Lat has its fair share of waterfalls, some of them very accessible from the city itself.
 We went to the Elephant Falls which we found quite overcrowded but it seems that the Pongour waterfalls are very quiet, since they are a bit less accessible.
-You could also take a short walk to the Datanla waterfalls, which are close to the town.
+You could also take a short walk to the Datanla waterfalls, which are closer to the town.

 Location: Gia Lâm, Lâm Hà District, Lâm Đồng, Vietnam

 As the name suggests, this is a weird, strange and quirky house or complex really.
 The vision of Vietnamese architect, Đặng Việt Nga, the Crazy House started as a coffee shop and is now a public museum but also a fully-functioning guesthouse.
 Think fantastical turrets and curving staircases, with upside down artwork – this place defies description.
 But… go!
-It costs 50, 000 VND (approx. 1.50 GBP) per person.
+It costs 50,000 VND (approx. 2.15 USD/1.75 GBP) per person.

 Location: Số 3 Đường Huỳnh Thúc Kháng, Phường 4, Thành phố Đà Lạt, Lâm Đồng, Vietnam